karthi26k/newlink/README.md

-# newlink hi ths is my  website
+# wlecome, this is my  website.